SD2E/sd2nb-app/README.md

 ### Notebook Naming conventions ###

-Spaces: Please, no spaces in your notebook names now.
-We'll add sanitization today or tomorrow to replace_them_with_underscores before Monday 10/16
+Spaces: If using spaces in your notebook names please put the name in double quotes, it will replace it with underscores.